-Heat pumps are more effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+Heat pumps are more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 You should speak with a NATE certified HVAC pro who has experience in your city before deciding on a heat pump.
-If the equipment just isn't right for your home, you could have very high electric bills.
-Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
+If the equipment just isn't right for your home, you could have extremely high electric bills.
+Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.

 How does a heat pump compare with a furnace?

 A furnace is a more robust heating system

 and is critical for certain colder climates.
 That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
 As peculiar as it may seem, during heating season, a heat pump is purposed to remove heat from the outside air and use it to warm the inside air.
 Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
 So while a heat pump may work perfectly during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump